LIN3S/WordpressStandard/README.md

 also, should be changed.
 > Also, **CAUTION!**: you **MUST** updated `!WordpressStandard` of [`src/themes/.gitignore`][18] file

-Then, to **install all the project dependencies** run the following commands:
+Then, to **install all the front-end dependencies** run the following commands:
 ```
-$ composer install
 $ cd src/themes/<project-name> && npm install && bower install
 ```
 Create the `wp-config-custom.php` copying the `wp-config-custom-sample.php` and customizing with your values.